codepath/android_guides/Creating-and-Using-Fragments.md

 public class MyListFragment extends Fragment {
   // ...
   // Define the listener of the interface type
-  // listener is the activity itself private OnItemSelectedListener listener;
+  // listener will the activity instance containing fragment private OnItemSelectedListener listener;

   // Define the events that the fragment will use to communicate public interface OnItemSelectedListener {
-    public void onRssItemSelected(String link);
+    // This can be any number of events to be sent to the activity public void onRssItemSelected(String link);
   }